iamjinakim/kube101/workshop/LabD/README.md

-# Optional Debugging Lab - Tips and Tricks for Debugging Applications in Kubernetes
+Test# Optional Debugging Lab - Tips and Tricks for Debugging Applications in Kubernetes

 Advanced debugging techniques to reach your pods.